-asked the Secretary of State for Energy if he has any plans to denationalise the British Gas Corporation.
+asked the Secretary of State for Energy what response he has had to his proposals to reduce the public enterprise role of the British Gas Corporation.

 The proposals will result in genuine competition in the supply of gas, particularly to industry, and have been warmly welcomed by the Chemical Industries Association and others.

 Is the Secretary of State aware that the abandonment of the gas-gathering pipeline will mean the loss of thousands of job opportunities?
 Does he realise that the withdrawal of the corporation's buying rights will, in effect, give a licence to multinational companies to put the gas up for auction to the highest bidder, which will mean further price increases for both industrial and domestic consumers?
 Instead of carpeting Sir Denis Rooke for publicly criticising such daft proposals, should not the Secretary of State have been carpeted for displaying such blind political prejudice?

 Blind political prejudice is what we have just heard from the hon.
 Gentleman, who is something of an expert in that area, as the House knows.
 The opening up of the the industry to competition will undoubtedly lead to an expansion of the industry and an expansion of job opportunities.